 Right now, it may feel very normal to not say anything to her.

-Once you start making progress in Track 1, though, it will start to feel uncomfortable because you start to feel that you COULD say something to her.
+Once you start making progress in the program, though, it will start to feel uncomfortable because you start to feel that you COULD say something to her.

 The progress is starting to feel uncomfortable in your “old” to-be-shed skin, and starting to move past that into a new way that becomes available to you.